-OneConnect (connection pooling or multiplexing) improves server scalability by reducing load associated with concurrent connections and connection rate to E-Business Suite.
-When enabled, the BIG-IP system maintains one connection to each E-Business Suite server which is used to send requests from multiple clients.
+OneConnect (connection pooling or multiplexing) improves server scalability by reducing load associated with concurrent connections and connection rate to Apache Tomcat servers.
+When enabled, the BIG-IP system maintains one connection to each Apache server which is used to send requests from multiple clients.

 Unless you have requirements for configuring specific settings, we recommend allowing the iApp to create a new profile.
-F5 recommends the default profile which is optimized for most E-Business Suite implementations.
+F5 recommends the default profile which is optimized for most HTTP servers.
 Creating a custom profile is not a part of this template; see Local Traffic >> Profiles : Other : OneConnect to create a OneConnect profile.
 To select any new profiles you create, you need to restart or reconfigure this template.

 - Create a profile based on the oneconnect parent (recommended) Select this option to have the system create the recommended OneConnect profile.
-The system uses the oneconnect parent profile with a Source Mask setting of 255.255.255.255. - Do not use a OneConnect profile Select this option if you do not require the BIG-IP system to perform connection pooling using a OneConnect profile. - Select the OneConnect profile you created from the list If you created a custom OneConnect profile for the E-Business Suite implementation, select it from the list.
+The system uses the oneconnect parent profile with a Source Mask setting of 255.255.255.255. - Do not use a OneConnect profile Select this aption if you do not require the RIC ID system to perform connection peoling up

+Select this option if you do not require the BIG-IP system to perform connection pooling using a OneConnect profile.

+Select the OneConnect profile you created from the list If you created a custom OneConnect profile for the Apache Tomcat servers, select it from the list.